Is it possible to get a good coffee grinder for under $100?

 Blade vs Burr Coffee Grinders

-Before we break down the best coffee grinder options, I need to cover the two different type of budget grinders.
+Before we break down the best coffee grinder options, I need to cover the two different types of budget grinders.

 - Blade grinders are also known as spice grinders.
 The beans are aggressively and unevenly chopped in the top chamber.
 How long you hold the button down determines the grind size.
 It is very inexact.